-Public comments submitted to staff during the formal planning application review are included in Attachment 11.
-Approximately 19 public comments generally pertain to the support of maintaining a full-service grocery store, and approximately two public comments expressed concerns regarding the size of the proposed grocery store, noise, traffic, and other environmental impacts.
-Public comments after publication of this report will be forwarded to the Planning Commission for review and consideration at the public hearing and posted to this item on the City's Agendas & Minutes Public Meeting Portal as "Post Packet Public Comments."
+There were also comments regarding environmental review that are addressed in the CEQA section below.

+Public comments after publication of this report will be forwarded to the City Council for review and consideration at the public hearing and posted to this item on the City's Agendas & Minutes Public Meeting Portal as "Post Packet Public Comments."

 ENVIRONMENTAL DETERMINATION:

-On May 1, 2009, the San Mateo City Council adopted the Downtown Area Specific Plan (DASP) and its associated Initial Study/Mitigated Negative Declaration (IS/MND).
+On May 1, 2009, the San Mateo City Council adopted the Downtown Area Specific Plan (DASP) and its associated Initial

+Study/Mitigated Negative Declaration (IS/MND).
 On October 18, 2010, the City of San Mateo certified the General Plan Environmental Impact Report (EIR).
-The EIR analyzed the General Plan's framework for all zoning and land use decisions within the City through 2030, including the estimation of 48,360 residential units and 30.7 million square feet of non-residential development.
+The EIR analyzed the General Plan's framework for all zoning and land use decisions within the City through 2030, including the estimation of 48,360 residential units and 30.7 million square feet of nonresidential development.
 As a result, in accordance with the California Environmental Quality Act, an Addendum to the EIR and IS/MND has been prepared, and is intended to provide project-level, site-specific environmental clearance for the proposed mixed-use project at 222 E. 4th Avenue.
-The Addendum demonstrated that the proposed project would not result in any significant impacts not already considered under the previously certified 2030 General Plan EIR and DASP IS/MND, nor would there be a substantial increase in the severity of the significant impacts previously disclosed.
+The addendum demonstrated that the proposed project would not result in any significant impacts not already considered under the previously certified 2030 General Plan EIR and DASP IS/MND, nor would there be a substantial increase in the severity of the significant impacts previously disclosed.
 No new impacts or new mitigation measures necessitating a Supplemental EIR were found.
 Furthermore, the implementation of appropriate mitigation measures for air quality, biological resources, cultural resources, and noise already included in the EIR and project conditions of approval relating to acoustics, parks, and hazardous materials would reduce all potential impacts to a less than significant level.
-The Addendum is included in Attachment 10.
-The project's Mitigation Monitoring and Reporting Program (MMRP) is included as Exhibit B in Attachment 1, which is in place to ensure compliance with the Mitigation Measures analyzed and required by the Addendum.
-NEXT STEPS:
+The addendum is included in Attachment 10.
+The project's Mitigation Monitoring and Reporting Program (MMRP) is included as Exhibit B in Attachment 1, which is in place to ensure compliance with the Mitigation Measures analyzed and required by the addendum.